 3.2.1.
-Rules for drawing administrative divisions
+Rules for drawing administrative units

 You must follow these rules when drawing an administrative division:

 Draw borders in accordance with the general techniques for drawing composite polygonal items.

 Boundaries should be drawn in the way to be executed 2.7.1.
 General rules for drawing polygonal items